 The CB2 receptors more commonly bind with CBD, another popular cannabinoid.
 And the fact that delta-8 interacts with both the CB1 and CB2 receptors is what makes it so unique in the world of cannabis.

 These interactions lead to a set of active effects unlike any other.
-Delta-8 reportedly boosts mood and energy, and offers uplifting, euphoric sensations that possess some of the traits of both CBD and THC.
+Delta-8 reportedly boosts mood and energy.
+It is also said to offer uplifting, euphoric sensations that possess some of the traits of both CBD and THC.

 Delta-8 can make users high, but in a much more alert and focused way.
-It isn’t disorienting like delta-9, but the effects are much stronger than CBD.
-It is a deep, fully-body sensation accompanied by a pleasant buzz.
+Most claim isn’t disorienting like delta-9, but the effects are reportedly much stronger than CBD.
+It is said to be a deep, fully-body sensation accompanied by a pleasant buzz.

 Are you in a state where delta-8 is legal and cannabis is not?
 What do you use to get your THC fix?
 Let us know, and as always, be sure to check back for more delta-8 news and info.
 Or click HERE to read more informative delta 8 blogs.